Dahname

-"Dahnama" means "Ten Letters", as mesnevi contains ten love letters between a young man in love (that is the poet) and his beloved.
-In total, the poem contains more than 1400 couplets (the poem consists of 1532 baytes).
+"Dahnama" means "ten letters", as mesnevi contains ten love letters between a young man (that is the poet) and his beloved.
+In total, the poem contains more than 1400 couplets and includes 1532 bayts.

 Study and publication

-In 1923, the researcher Salman Mumtaz published an incomplete list of "Dahname" from the manuscript of the 17th century, which is kept at the Institute of Manuscripts of the National Academy of Sciences of Azerbaijan, in Baku.
+In 1923, the researcher Salman Mumtaz published an incomplete list of Dahname from the 17th-century manuscript, which is kept at the Institute of Manuscripts of the National Academy of Sciences of Azerbaijan, in Baku.
 In the preface to this edition, Mumtaz wrote:

-In 1961, Azizagha Mammadov prepared a two-volume edition of the poet's works entitled "Shah Ismail Khatai", in which he considered the main principles of the creating scientific-critical texts "Dahnama".
+In 1961, Azizagha Mammadov prepared a two-volume edition of the poet's works entitled Shah Ismail Khatai, in which he considered the main principles of creating scientific-critical texts for Dahnama.

-In 1967, the researcher Gasim Hasanov published his work "Syntax Dahnama", in which he analysed the definitional phrases in the poem.
+In 1967, researcher Gasim Hasanov published his work "Syntax of Dahnama", in which he analysed the definitional phrases in the poem.
 Back in 1962, Hasanov wrote that the definitional phrases found in the poem are largely identical to those in the modern Azerbaijani language.

-In 1977, in Minaye Javadova's work "The Lexicon of Shah Ismail Khatai" (Based on the poem "Dahnama"), the author talks about the history of studying the poem "Dahnama" and the meaning of the Azerbaijani language during the reign of the Safavids.
+In 1977, Minaye Javadova in her work "The Lexicon of Shah Ismail Khatai" (Based on the poem "Dahnama") showed the history of studying the poem Dahnama and the role of the Azerbaijani language during the reign of the Safavids.
 In this work, Javadova notes that Dahnama occupies a special place in the literary heritage of Khatai, being one of the most perfect written literary monuments created in the Azerbaijani language.

 Manuscripts

 The Bakhter Museum, located in the city of Mazar-i-Sharif in Afghanistan, contains a manuscript rewritten by the calligrapher Mir Iman Gazvin (1552-1613), which begins with the mesnevi "Dahnama".

-The manuscript of the poem, compiled in the 17th century, is kept at the Institute of Manuscripts of the National Academy of Sciences of Azerbaijan, in Baku.
+The manuscript of the poem, compiled in the 17th century, is kept in the Institute of Manuscripts of the National Academy of Sciences of Azerbaijan, in Baku.

-One of the lists of "Dahnama" is kept in St. Petersburg, whose first annotated description was given by the orientalist Nikolai Marr at the request of Vladimir Minorsky in 1923.
-A detailed annotated description of this list was also given by the Turkish literary critic Ismayil Hikmet in his book the "History of Azerbaijani Literature" (Baku, 1928).
+One of the lists of Dahnama is kept in St. Petersburg, whose first annotated description was provided by the orientalist Nikolai Marr at the request of Vladimir Minorsky in 1923.
+A detailed annotated description of this list was also made by the Turkish literary critic Ismayil Hikmet in his book The History of Azerbaijani Literature (Baku, 1928).

-It is also known that one of the "Dahnama" manuscripts was handed over to the library of the Azerbaijan State Publishing House in 1923.
+It is also known that one of the Dahnama manuscripts was handed over to the library of the Azerbaijan State Publishing House in 1923.
 Its further fate is unknown.